holistic-stack/openscad-tree-sitter/docs/PROGRESS.md

 - **Goal**: Transition the parser to rely exclusively on Tree-sitter, removing all ANTLR dependencies and ensuring all expression parsing is handled by new or repaired Tree-sitter based visitors.
 - **Status**: Nearing Completion
 - **Key Tasks**:
-  - [x] Repair `ExpressionVisitor.visitExpression` to correctly dispatch to sub-visitors or handle basic expressions.
-(Initial repair done, further review pending)
-  - [x] Implement Tree-sitter `BinaryExpressionVisitor`.
-  - [x] Implement Tree-sitter `UnaryExpressionVisitor`.
-  - [x] Implement Tree-sitter `ConditionalExpressionVisitor`.
-  - [x] Implement Tree-sitter `ParenthesizedExpressionVisitor`.
-  - [x] Integrate all new expression sub-visitors into `ExpressionVisitor.ts`.
-  - [x] **Review and Refine `ExpressionVisitor.visitExpression`**: Critically review the main dispatch method for robustness and correctness.
-(Restored dispatch logic, added stubs, standardized logging on 2025-05-24)
-  - [x] **Cleanup `ExpressionVisitor.ts` and Sub-Visitors**: Remove obsolete methods and debug logs.
-(Reviewed on 2025-05-24; `ExpressionVisitor.ts` was updated via overwrite, sub-visitors found to be clean, using `ErrorHandler` and no temporary logs/obsolete methods.
-Intentional stubs remain.)
   - [ ] **Comprehensive Testing**: Execute all parser tests to validate new expression handling.
   - [ ] Conduct a full codebase scan for any other ANTLR remnants and remove them.
-  - [x] Ensure `ErrorHandler` is consistently used in all new/repaired expression visitors (Implicitly done by extending `BaseASTVisitor` and passing `errorHandler`).
 - **Expected Completion**: TBD (dependent on review, cleanup, and testing)

 ## Previous Milestones